Esequiel "ZEKE" Rivera

 I am Licensed, Bonded with E&O Insurance & Background Check

-I am the owner/operator of Zekes Mobile Multi-Services LLC who has about 30 years of Law Enforcement experience and retired as a Correctional Sergeant from the California Department Of Corrections.
+I am the manager/operator of Zekes Mobile Multi-Services LLC who has about 30 years of Law Enforcement experience and retired as a Correctional Sergeant from the California Department Of Corrections.

 Zekes Mobile Multi-Services LLC has been serving the community since 2015.
 From the beginning, my vision has always been to serve the community and residents of Kern County.
 Be it traveling notary services to the residents of Bakersfield or the surrounding communities, county jail and state prison notaries and even hospital notaries.
 If your in a need to get your legal documents or paperwork done, you can rely on the assistance of a traveling notary.
 I can go ANYWHERE that is convenient for you and I to meet.
 If you need your legal documents or paperwork, notarized at the last minute or within the same day.
 Give me a call.

 Zekes Mobile Multi-Services LLC allows clients to be serviced at their convenience, outside normal business hours and without interruption to their current work schedule.
 I'm unlike any other mobile service provider.
 I am here to assist you by providing you a wide range of services.

 THERE ARE NO HIDDEN FEES....